cloud-66-internal/help.cloud66.com/_includes/references/toolbelt/backups.md

 This will list all the
 managed backups
- of a stack grouped by their database type and/or backup schedule.
+ of a application grouped by their database type and/or backup schedule.

 ### Usage